 Discuss here: Pollution Free Energy

-I am basically socialist, and believe that automation has made it possible for most of the world to live at a comfortable standard of living working less than 40 hours per week.
+I believe that automation has made it possible for most of the world to live at a comfortable standard of living working less than 40 hours per week.
 We can also support unemployed without much strain.
 I like the Canadian balance of free medical and mostly free education.
 I suggest adding free dental to the free medical service.
 Selected university level education should be free based on the courses leading to employment and improving world living conditions.
 Qualification for free education based on passing grades.
 I also promote Guaranteed Annual Income high enough to provide basic level of living, including food, clothing, and housing, with a computer and internet access.
 Everyone over the age of 18 gets this but the wealthy pay it back in taxes.
 This system would allow a student to go to university at no cost.

 But where does the money come from?
 I prefer the Robin Hood method of take from the rich and give to the poor, this I believe should be a basic tenant of government.
 I do not want to make the rich poor, or destroy the capitalist system, but the very wealthy need to contribute a higher share in taxes.
 There are certain sectors I would target more to achieve this goal.
 There should be no difference in tax rate for capital gains via stock market, simply counted as part of income.
 Losses in the stock market would therefore be deducted from other income to lower tax rate.
 Possibly it would not require higher tax rates on the wealthy, just closing “loop holes” that allow deductions that only the wealthy can take advantage of.